iamjoshgilman/Encryptopedia/03 - Content/03 - Magic Bytes.md

 | ISO         | 43 44 30 30 31            | CD001               |
 | BMP         | 42 4D                     | BM                  |
 | DOCX, XLSX, PPTX | 50 4B 03 04          | PK..                |

-Please remember that these are just some examples.
-The complete list of all magic numbers would be extensive and not all files have unique magic bytes.
-Also, keep in mind that the presence of expected magic bytes does not always guarantee that a file is of a specific type, as they can be faked or the file may be corrupted.
-It's one tool among many used to identify and analyze files.